arnaud-deprez/jenkins-docker-openshift/README.md

 # Jenkins docker images repository

-This repository contains jenkins docker images to run on kubernetes or openshift.
+This repository contains jenkins docker images to run on openshift.
 This has been tested on an Openshift cluster and this is based on official Openshift jenkins based image.

 ## Jenkins master